Why we need to go to church.

 patience, kindness, gentleness, and self-control.

-this positive impact on our lives, no matter how much we study and
+We just cannot seem to get this positive impact on our lives, no matter how much we study and practise Christianity in isolation, without becoming a genuine member of the ‘body of Christ’ (the Church).

 Continue to the next article, “Choosing a church”.